-Sublevee Overflow Spillway Sta: L38+20 CLW 93-23/4 This structure has a top glob
+Sublevee Overflow Spillway

+Sta: L38+20 CLW 93-23/4

 This structure has a top elevation of 11.5 feet (NGVD 29) and provides an overflow relief, preventing excess accumulation of water behind the Sublevee.
 The overflow surface of the spillway consists of large riprap material.